 Justina Ricci – Employment Department

 *Note: Croatia joined the EU on 1 July 2013.
 Croatian nationals are free to come and live in the UK for up to three months but face certain restrictions in relation to taking employment.
-For more information on the right their right to work visit www.gov.uk;
+For more information on their right to work visit www.gov.uk;